2008 Azorean regional election

-The 2008 Azorean regional election (Eleições Regionais dos Açores de 2008) was an election held on 19 October 2008 for the legislative assembly and government of the Portuguese autonomous region of the Azores. in which the Socialist Party, under the leadership of Carlos César won a third mandate with 46.7 percent of the turnout, while their rivals, under the Social Democratic Party leader Carlos Costa Neves, received 30.27 percent of the vote: this result would lead to Neves' resignation in the following days.
+The 2008 Azorean regional election (Eleições Regionais dos Açores de 2008) was an election held on 19 October 2008 to elect the 57 members of the regional legislative assembly for the Portuguese autonomous region of the Azores. in which the Socialist Party, under the leadership of Carlos César won a fourth mandate with 46.7 percent of the turnout, while their rivals, under the Social Democratic Party leader Carlos Costa Neves, received 30.27 percent of the vote: this result would lead to Neves' resignation in the following days.

-The official electoral race occurred from 5 October to 17 October 2008, marked by a 53.34 percent abstention rate of the 192,943 registered voters (102,735 did not cast a vote); only 90,030 people voted in this election.
+The official campaign period occurred from 5 October to 17 October 2008, was marked by a 53.34 percent abstention rate of the 192,943 registered voters (102,735 did not cast a vote); only 90,030 people voted in this election.

 Background

 Following their absence from the regional assembly between 2004 and 2008, the Communist Party (PCP), under their leader Aníbal C. Pires returned to campaign in a new coalition, with the Ecologist Party "The Greens".
 Emboldened by minor successes in the Autonomous Region of Madeira during the 2007 election, the coalition was seen as new way of reviving the party.
 In his speech to the national PCP assembly in 2007 he pushed for an intense campaign to support maritime natural resources exploitation and workers' rights, especially in the "disequal social and economic" centre of São Miguel.